Versatile Vegan Chili with Charred Veggies and Beans

 • To a pot (I used a 3.5 qt Dutch oven, but anything works) add a drizzle of olive oil, and saute the 1 ea medium yellow onion, chopped, with 1 tbsp cumin seeds over medium heat.
 Let the seeds get toasty and the onion develops some color for about 5-8 min.

-• To a blender or food processor add the sauteed onion/cumin, the chopped, charred veggies, and the rest of the can of tomatoes and blend until nice and smooth.
+• To a blender or food processor add the sauteed onion/cumin, the chopped, charred veggies, and the rest of the can of tomatoes and blend until mostly smooth (leave as chunky as you like).

 • Return the pureed ingredients to the pan, and add the 1 15 oz can chili beans, including the liquid, which adds flavor and texture.
 Time to add the secret ingredient, 1 oz 70% dark chocolate, and stir it into the soup to melt, on medium-low heat.